Shane32/VisualRegressionTestingSample/README.md

 3. Fix image references within tests.
 Images need to render within the tests properly.

 4. No changes to the source code of the components that need to be tested.
-In this sample, that means no changes to `<App>`, `index.html`, or their dependencies (the CSS/SASS files or images) are allowed.
+In this sample, that means no changes to `<App>`, `<ControlApp>`, `index.html`, or their dependencies (the CSS/SASS files or images) are allowed.

 ## Notes

 Windows and Linux render differently; however, the problem is the same either way.
 The image snapshots in this repo were created on a Windows PC and the automated workflows will run on Windows.
+If you are working on a Linux distrubution, you may wish to regenerate the visual regression output of the `<ControlApp>` and copy the image file `app-test-tsx-renders-control-sample-1-snap.png` over the `app-test-tsx-renders-app-1-snap.png` file, replacing it.
+Be sure to restore the files before committing your changes to your branch/PR.

 Once the problems have been fixed, the test suite should pass all tests.